calyxium-lang/book/src/ch01-alternative-installation.md

 ### Running Dune

-Now that you've installed Dune and hopefully made a new terminal profile and completed the bonus tip, lets now `opt` into the `%USERPROFILE%\Documents\GitHub\calyxium` directory and run the following command.
+Now that you've installed Dune and hopefully made a new terminal profile and completed the bonus tip we can `opt` into the `%USERPROFILE%\Documents\GitHub\calyxium` directory and run the following 2 commands in sequence.

 ```console
 $ dune build --profile release
 ```

-and finally you can run the following command

 ```console
 $ dune install
 ```

-pretty self explanatory right?
+Pretty self explanatory right?
 Thats it!
 You've completed this tutorial.
 You deserve a pat on the back!
-If you ever pull a new commit from the base repository, before you try and use calyxium,S run the following command just to stop anything strange from happening (speaking from experience).
-Then run the above command again.
+If you ever pull a new commit from the base repository, before you try and use Calyxium, run the following command to stop anything strange from happening (speaking from experience).
+Then run both commands again.

 ```console
 $ dune clear